mpeeples2008/ArchNetSci/_book/06-spatial-networks.md

 Voronoi diagram or Thiessen polygons: for each node in a set of nodes in a Euclidean plane, a region is created covering the area that is closer or equidistant to that node than it is to any other node in the set.

-The package deldir in R allows for the calculation of Delaunay triangles with x and y coordinates as input.
-By default the deldir function will define a boundary that extends slightly beyond the xy coordinates of all points included in the analysis.
-This boundary can also be specified within the call using the "rw" argument.
-See ?deldir for more details.
+The package `deldir` in R allows for the calculation of Delaunay triangles with x and y coordinates as input.
+By default the `deldir` function will define a boundary that extends slightly beyond the xy coordinates of all points included in the analysis.
+This boundary can also be specified within the call using the `rw` argument.
+See `?deldir` for more details.

-The results of this function can be directly plotted and the output also contains coordinates necessary to integrate the results into another type of figure like a ggmap.
+The results of this function can be directly plotted and the output also contains coordinates necessary to integrate the results into another type of figure like a `ggmap`.
 Let's take a look.

 ```r